MoamenMoatazYoussef/moamens-notes/How to become a Software Engineer.md

 Then, creative programmers began using software to make new art, some created games, some created programs on a computer, some created programs that communicate across computers and the internet, some even created programs on mobile phones.

-And thus, this gigantic software world that includes all of these art and science breakthrough, is collectively called ***Software Engineering.***
+And thus, this gigantic software world that includes all of these art and science breakthroughs, is collectively called ***Software Engineering.***

 This is what Software Engineering is, and as you can see, I love it :heart: